-Another thing to encourage is the idea that there’s more than one way to do something.
-For example, there’s more than one way to draw a person, build a sandcastle, or play a drum.
-It’s important to let children know they don’t have to conform to anyone else’s ideas.
-Encourage them to go their own way with play.
+It’s important to send the message that there’s more than one way to do something.
+For example, there’s more than one way to draw a person, build a sandcastle or play a drum.
+This lets children know they don’t have to conform to anyone else’s ideas and they can go their own way.

-Give your child simple materials to stimulate imagination and encourage unstructured play.
+Simple materials can stimulate your child’s imagination and encourage unstructured play.
 Books, CDs, drawing materials, sound makers, playdough and wooden blocks are all good examples.

-The creative arts help to develop children’s senses.
-Give them access to a wide range of materials to encourage their sense of touch.
+And a wide range of materials can develop your child’s sense of touch.
 Yes, finger painting can be messy, but it’s a great activity for sensory development.

-Whatever artwork, song or dance your child comes up with, give lots of descriptive praise.
-For example, ‘I love the picture you drew.
+And whatever artworks and forms your child comes up with, give your child lots of descriptive praise.
+For example ‘I love the picture you drew.
 You really know how to put colours together’.
-This will boost self-esteem and encourage your child to keep going with the creative play.
+This boosts self-esteem and encourages your child to keep going with the creative play.